 Men's long-term mating has been central to SST from its first formulation.
 Many core elements of this strategy have been documented.
 These include mating priorities similar to those of women in long-term mating, such as prioritizing good partner and good parent qualities like dependability and emotional stability, as well as activation of the emotion of love, likely a key commitment device.
 Men's long-term mating also includes the priority that men place on cues to female reproductive value, such as youth and beauty; the priority that men place on sexual fidelity; the functional emotion of sexual jealousy; and the array of mate-retention tactics that men deploy to protect their reproductive assets, including benefit-bestowal of resources and tactics to repel threats from mate poachers (Buss & Shackelford 1997).
 Some scientific evidence highlights the value of SST in predicting men's mate switching or remarrying behaviors, such as divorcing an unfaithful or postmenopausal wife and remarrying women increasingly younger than they are (Conroy-Beam & Buss 2018).
-Much remains to be discovered, however, about the contexts that cause men to shift from a long-term to a short-term mating strategy (e.g., successfully attracting women at the high end of their mate value ranges).
+Much remains to be discovered, however, about the contexts that cause men to shift from a long-term to a short-term mating strategy (e.g., sudden rises in status) or from a short-term to a long-term mating strategy (e.g., successfully attracting women at the high end of their mate value ranges).